 Understanding the Importance of Legit Bots

 Before moving forward to block the bot traffic from your site, you need to understand that some bots are important.
 There are bots that make your site work fluently and blocking such bots can be harmful to you.
-Therefore you should make sure that you are not blocking important bots like search engine crawlers, social media bots, bots from your partners, backlink checker bots, bots that monitor and secure your site, etc.
+Therefore you should make sure that you are not blocking important bots like search engine crawlers, social media bots, bots from your partners, bots that monitor and secure your site, etc.

-Blocking the Invalid Bot Traffic
+How to Block the Invalid Bot Traffic?

 There are multiple ways of blocking the bot traffic from your site, we will look at them one by one.